ccorcos/meteor-any-db/README.md

 ### Server

 Each publication accepts a query function which must return a collection of documents that must contain a unique `_id` field.
-[DDP does not yet support ordered queries](DDP_spec) so every DDP message related to `addedBefore` or `movedBefore` has an additional (salted) key-value specifying the subscription and position.
+[DDP does not yet support ordered queries][DDP_spec] so every DDP message related to `addedBefore` or `movedBefore` has an additional (salted) key-value specifying the subscription and position.

 ### Client

 On the client, we have an object, `DBSubscriptionCursor`, that encapsulates everything data-related in Meteor: `Meteor.subscribe`, `Mongo.Collection`, and  `Mongo.Cursor`.
-We simple use `connection.registerStore` to register a data store and treat `DBSubscriptionCursor` as an observer, calling the appropriate [`Cursor.observeChanges`](observeChanges) method on each active subscription.
+We simple use `connection.registerStore` to register a data store and treat `DBSubscriptionCursor` as an observer, calling the appropriate [`Cursor.observeChanges`][observeChanges] method on each active subscription.

 ## Docs